Sarah, Crown Princess of Brunei

-Early life and education
+Early life

-She was born Dayangku Sarah binti Pengiran Salleh Ab.
-Rahaman at Raja Isteri Pengiran Anak Saleha Hospital in Bandar Seri Begawan, on 9 April 1987, as the third child and only daughter of Pengiran Salleh Ab.
-Rahaman Pengiran Damit and Rinawaty Abdullah (née Suzanne Aeby).
-Her father (born 1 June 1950) is a distant member of the royal family and worked as the chief laboratory assistant at the Water Services Division in the Public Works Department.
-Her mother (born 3 March 1954 in Fribourg, Switzerland) is a nurse who worked in Raja Isteri Pengiran Anak Saleha Hospital.
+Sarah was born on 9 April 1987 at Raja Isteri Pengiran Anak Saleha Hospital in Bandar Seri Begawan to Pengiran Salleh Ab.
+Rahaman bin Pengiran Damit and Rinawaty binti Abdullah née Suzanne Aeby.
+Her father was born on 1 June 1950 and is a distant member of the royal family.
+He worked as the chief laboratory assistant at the Water Services Division of the Public Works Department.
+Her mother was born on 3 March 1954 in Fribourg, Switzerland and worked as a nurse at Raja Isteri Pengiran Anak Saleha Hospital.
 Her parents met in the United Kingdom in the 1970s while studying.
-Her two elder brothers are Awangku Irwan and Awangku Adrian.
+She has two older brothers named Irwan and Adrian.